akshaydr/humanoid_biped/ROS/usage_instruction.md

 We have used ROS packages to perform simultaneous localization and mapping (SLAM) in our project.
 [Rtabmap](http://wiki.ros.org/rtabmap_ros) is used for 3D mapping.
 There are many other 3D mapping packages but this package gave better and stable results in generating clear 3D map of the place.

+### Main launch files explained
 The following are the important code snippets which helps in understanding the working easily.

-1. The [code snippet](humanoid_robot/humanoid_robot/launch/robot.launch) which will run all the packages to perform SLAM.
+1. The [robot.launch](humanoid_robot/humanoid_robot/launch/robot.launch) file which will run all the packages to perform SLAM.
 ```xml {.line-numbers}
 <launch>
 <arg name="gui" default="True"/>